Humii5592/HumiiCustom3DSTheme/README.md

 To use this theme you must need:

-The theme itself (found in the releases page, download the latest one you see) A theme manager like Anenome (https://github.com/astronautlevel2/Anemone3DS/releases) or Themely (https://github.com/ihaveamac/Themely/releases)
+The theme itself (found in the releases page, download the latest one you see), A theme manager like Anenome (https://github.com/astronautlevel2/Anemone3DS/releases) or Themely (https://github.com/ihaveamac/Themely/releases)

 Plug in your 3DS's SD Card into your computer and download the theme then save it to: